 result branch, have a peek.
 Also you can ping me on Twitter @narendra_shetty or comment below.

-And when you complete, please share your Expo/Github link.
-I’ll mention it here :)
+And when you complete, please share your Expo/GitHub link.

-If this article was of any help to you, please click “Recommend” and share it.
+If this article was of any help to you, please clap for me.
 It will motivate me to write more :)